Horse Lease Payments

 by Gabriella Cellarosi Daniel, Esq.

-A client recently came to me after leasing an Appendix Quarter Horse for her daughter and asked me to draft a “lease-to-buy” equine agreement.
-She was not in a position financially to buy the horse outright and she had some hesitation about the “inflexibility” component of horse ownership – i.e. knowing that it sometimes can be easier to lease than to buy (less commitment), and, of course, the difficulty of selling a horse when the time comes.
+A client recently came to me after leasing an Appendix Quarter Horse for her daughter.
+She asked me to draft a “lease-to-buy” equine agreement.
+She was not in a position financially to buy the horse outright.
+And she had some hesitation about the “inflexibility” of horse ownership.

 Before entering into this type of agreement here are six points you should take into consideration.